mrreiaz/quizeapptrue/README.md

 # Quiz App.

-As a beginner Flutter developer, This is easy and simple Dice rol Game..
+As a beginner Flutter developer, This is easy and simple quiz App.

 <table>
   <tr>